-- This booklet.

-- A parent or legal guardian, if the patient is under 18.

-- Robe and toiletries for overnight stays.
+- · This booklet. - A parent or legal guardian, if the patient is under 18. - · Robe and toiletries for overnight stays. - Do not bring medication to hospital on day of surgery, unless asked to.

 Checking In

 - You will fill out registration insurance forms and sign a surgery consent form if you haven't done so already.
 If you are a minor, your parent or guardian will fill these out.
 Be sure to ask questions that you have about these forms. - You will be taken to a surgery preparation area.
 Your family and friends may be able to wait there with you after preparation is complete.